ahoymarcus/nextjs-myjs-tech-blog/articles/concepts-and-types-of-servers-2022-03-19.md

 ### Web Servers

-A web server is a machine or application which shares its data and its methods over the Wide Wolrd Web to client machines and applications.
+A web server is a kind of server that works as a middleman application between the actual server and the clients, pulling content from the server on each user request and returning it across the Web.
 And speaking in a more specific way, web servers are the machines responsible to store the web contents over the Internet, such as text, images, videos and application data.

-Also, as it was already stated, a server may refer to the hardware/machine, to the software application installed, or to both machine and application working together to server clients in the Web.

 Their most common type of clients are the web browsers, which is a client application that makes requests to the web server from links or from URL addresses in general.

+And one of the biggest chanllenges of a web server is to serve a great number of different web users at the same time, where each of them is requesting different resources from the web server.

 The communication between server and clients is done through the Hypertext Transfer Protocol (HTTP), and the majority of documents shared between the two peers are HyperText Markup Language (HTML), for static web pages, and HTML and JavaScript, for dynamic contents.